 How many dimensions does Winter have?

-The brown square in each chart is 2022.
+The brown square in each chart is 2023.
 Scatter plots can be useful to identify unusual years that do not follow the normal relationships.
-Here we see that 2022 was completely with the correlations seen over history.
+Here we see 2023 was consistent with the correlations seen over history.

 ** In the bi-plots below, rainfall has been replaced with dryness (= -1 x rainfall z-score) in spring, summer & autumn whilst winter retains rainfall.
 This is to aid visualisation of the biplots in terms of how the correlations change over the year.
 Had I used rainfall in all plots, then in the 3 seasons mentioned, the rainfall label would be on the opposite side of the circles shown.